Money-Saving Tips: Change Your Breakfast Habits

 - 1 ripe avocado (check if it's ripe by pressing on the avocado to see if it's soft)

-- 2-3 cups of milk (depending on how thick you want the milkshake to be)
+- 2 to 3 cups of milk (depending on how thick you want the milkshake to be)

 - 1 tablespoon of vanilla essence